Article | Last updated: 2018-12-11 | Ministry of Local Government and Modernisation

 As a basis for the Government’s decision on the conceptual solution in May 2014, a so-called concept selection report was performed (presented June 2013) and then subjected to a separate quality assurance process (known as QA1, presented February 2014).
 The concept selection report and the quality assurance of the choice of concept is part of the so called Quality Assurance Scheme, which the Ministry of Finance has established to ensure that the Government makes its decisions on a fair and rational basis.
 The aim is that the final choice of concept is the one with the highest economic returns, the best use of public funds.
 The two reports also consider consequences related to security issues, city environment, heritage and artwork in the existing buildings, flexibility, efficient work places for the ministries, and long-term planning.

-Based on decisions made by the government, in June 2014 Statsbygg was assigned to commence work on the zoning plan.
+Based on decisions made by the government, in June 2014 The Norwegian Directorate of Public Construction and Property (Statsbygg) was assigned to commence work on the zoning plan.

 The planning work for the new government building complex has been carried out as a national zoning plan in accordance with Section 6-4 of the Planning and Building Act, with the Ministry of Local Government and Modernisation as the planning authority.

 The government has been eager to encourage debate and input in connection with the work on the zoning plan.
 Therefore, an “idea phase” was conducted in spring 2015 to obtain different proposals for how the new government building complex may take shape in the future.
-The proposals were exhibited in the pavilion at Høyblokka in April-May 2015.
 In June 2015, an evaluation committee presented its assessment of the proposals and provided its recommendation for how the government building complex can be designed.

 Statsbygg’s proposed zoning plan was complete in June 2016.
 The proposed plan was submitted for consultation and public inspection from 28 June until 31 October 2016.
 An open meeting was held during the consultation period, as well as separate meetings with stakeholders who will be particularly affected by the planning work.
 The proposed plan has also been exhibited at Høyblokka.